Origin of the concept ‘circular fashion’

 In sum, this circular way of thinking and working brings many new and exciting opportunities for the fashion and textile industry!

 Note: All material on circularfashion.com has been developed by Dr. Anna Brismar (CEO of Green Strategy).
 The material is subject to copyright and is presented here for inspiration and awareness raising.
-If you wish to reuse any of the material for presentations or publications, please contact Green Strategy through the Contact form for permission.
+If you wish to reuse any of the material for presentations or publications, please contact Green Strategy by email or phone (see Contact page) for permission.
 When quoting or referring to the material, please credit the source (circularfashion.com).